Marco-Mero/Front-End-Replicas/README.md

 ###### Note that the third project was a collaborative effort, made with the intent to use Git in a group environment.
+- All links and buttons in the project are inactive, as this is just a demo.
 ---
 # Old Aulab projects, Responsive Front-end with no CMS.